proximax-foundry/go-xpx-check-fork-util/README.md

 * `notify`: Option to enable or disable Telegram notifications.
 * `alertConfig`
     * `offlineAlertRepeatInterval`: Time between repeated alerts for offline nodes.
-    * `offlineConsecutiveBlocksThreshold`: Number of consecutive blocks that nodes must be offline before an alert is triggered.
+    * `offlineDurationThreshold`: Duration that a node must remain offline before an alert is triggered.
     * `syncAlertRepeatInterval`: Time between repeated alerts for blockchain sync issues.
     * `stuckDurationThreshold`: Duration that the blockchain must remain stuck before an alert is triggered.
     * `outOfSyncBlocksThreshold`: Number of blocks difference that classifies nodes as out-of-sync.